Apple Cream Cheese-Stuffed French Toast could be this weekend's highlight!

 - ½ cup chopped toasted pecans plus more for garnish

 - 2 tablespoon vegetable oil

 - In a medium bowl, stir together cream cheese, confectioners' sugar, ½ teaspoon cinnamon and the ginger until combined well.
 Set aside.

 - In a large bowl, toss together apples, granulated sugar and 1 teaspoon cinnamon.
 In a large nonstick skillet, melt 4 tablespoon butter over high heat.
 Add apple mixture and cook stirring occasionally until just softened, about 8 min.
 Remove from heat.

 - In a 13- by 9-inch shallow dish, whisk together milk, eggs and remaining ½ teaspoon cinnamon, set aside.

 - Spread a heaping ¼ cup cream cheese mixture onto each of 4 bread slices.
 Top each with 1 tablespoon nuts and 6 to 8 apple slices.
 Cover with remaining 4 bread slices to make sandwiches.

 - Soak 2 sandwiches at a time in the milk-egg mixture 5 min per side.

 - Add maple syrup to remaining apples in skillet and stir to combine.

 - Heat a griddle or large nonstick skillet over medium-high heat.
-Add 1 tbsp oil and 1 tbsp butter to pan.
+Add 1 tablespoon oil and 1 tablespoon butter to pan.
 Add 2 sandwiches and cook, turning once, until golden brown.
 6 to 8 min.
-Repeat with remaining 1 tbsp oil, 1 tbsp butter and the sandwiches.
+Repeat with remaining 1 tablespoon oil, 1 tablespoon butter and the sandwiches.